-An application fee will be charged for each application you open on the LAC application portal.
-The fee will be charged to your UofM student account 1–2 weeks after you open an application and is due 30 days from the date it is posted to your student account.
+An application fee will be charged for each application you submit on the LAC application portal.
+The fee will be charged to your UofM student account 1–2 weeks after you open an application, and is due 30 days from the date it is posted to your student account.

 You will receive a billing notification email from One Stop when the deposit has been posted.
 Deposits are typically posted approximately: